RachanaDevi/Typescript-basics/README.md

 - Has shorthand notations like arrow functions, optional chaining and nullish coalescing. ( This is also present in Javascript too)

 ### Disadvantages:
-- You have to do transpliation i.e converting from typescript to javascript
+- You have to do transpilation i.e converting from typescript to javascript
 - Not understood by browsers